-- 4. Criminal history record information obtained from DPS or another law enforcement agency should not be disclosed or provided to any person outside the agency or disseminated to unauthorized persons or the public.
-See A.R.S. § 41-1750(Q). - 5.
+- DPS restricts access to criminal history record information and the uses for such information are limited by statute.
+See A.R.S. § 41-1750.
+Consequently, any criminal history record information or "rap sheet" received from DPS or another criminal justice agency may be used only for the purpose of evaluating an applicant's fitness for a license or employment. - 2.
+If, in the course of the processing of a license application, an agency must hold a public hearing, the criminal history record information obtained from DPS or another criminal justice agency may not be used or disclosed at the hearing.
+Instead, the agency must obtain certified copies of the conviction from the respective courts for use as evidence in the hearing. - 3.
+An agency authorized to receive criminal history record information from DPS must enter into a "user agreement" with DPS.
+By the terms of the "user agreement," the agency must appoint a "system security officer" to control access to the criminal history record information files.
+Under this agreement, persons not involved in the evaluation process should not be permitted access to the files.
+These files should be maintained in separate and secure filing cabinets. - 4.
+Criminal history record information obtained from DPS or another law enforcement agency should not be disclosed or provided to any person outside the agency or disseminated to unauthorized persons or the public. - 5.
 Agencies and their employees should familiarize themselves with the provisions of A.R.S. § 41-1750 and the DPS user agreement.
 The wrongful release, procurement, or use of criminal history record information for an unauthorized purpose is a criminal offense.
 A.R.S. § 41-1756. - 9.10 Antitrust Considerations for Licensing Agencies.
 Licensing agencies could restrain competition by unreasonably limiting entry into a trade or profession.
 Although such restraint may be compelled by an agency's statutory scheme, the agency and its employees are not entirely exempt from antitrust scrutiny.
 Licensing denials may be challenged based on allegations that the regulating agency is a party to a conspiracy with private parties to restrain trade.
-A recent Supreme Court case, N.C.
-Bd. of Dental Exam'rs v.
-FTC, 135 S. Ct.
-1101 (2015), also has antitrust implications for licensing boards whose members include active market participants in the regulated occupation.
-Agencies should consult with their legal counsel regarding possible antitrust issues.
+The agency decision, however, will be immune to challenge under the federal antitrust laws, unless the agency itself is acting as a commercial participant in a given market and not as a regulator.
+City of Columbia v.
+Omni Outdoor Adver., Inc., 499 U.S. 365, 374-378 (1991).
 For additional discussion of the immunity under the antitrust laws for "state action," see Agency Handbook Sections 5.9.6, 5.9.6.1.